m0byn/Paper-Replication/Quarto-Files/Rendered/Replication-MZ/Replication-MZ.md

 TABLE 4: COMPARISON OF TWFE AND CALLAWAY & SANT’ANNA ESTIMATORS (model×state level)

-The comparison table summarizes the original TWFE estimate and the Callaway–Sant’Anna (CS) estimate from the model–state specification.
-The TWFE regression (negative binomial at the model–state–vintage level) yields a coefficient of about −0.663 with a very small standard error (0.018), implying an average theft reduction of roughly 48.5 percent for Lojack‑equipped vehicles.
-The CS estimator, applied to the aggregated model–state panel with log thefts as the outcome, produces an overall ATT of about −0.772 with a larger standard error (0.285), corresponding to an estimated reduction of roughly 53.8 percent.
+The comparison table summarizes estimates from two fundamentally different identification strategies: the paper’s interrupted time series (ITS) approach and the alternative Callaway–Sant’Anna (CS) DiD approach.
+The ITS regression yields a coefficient of about −0.663 (SE = 0.018), implying a 48.5% reduction in thefts.
+The CS estimator produces an overall ATT of about −0.772 (SE = 0.285), corresponding to a 53.8% reduction.

-Substantively, both methods point to a large and economically meaningful deterrence effect of Lojack, and their point estimates are quite close in magnitude.
-The CS estimate is somewhat more negative, suggesting a slightly stronger average effect once forbidden comparisons are removed and only valid 2×2 DiD comparisons are used, but the difference (about 0.11 in log points) is small relative to its standard error.
-This pattern is consistent with the recent DiD literature: TWFE can, in principle, be biased by heterogeneous treatment effects and negative weights, but in this application the TWFE coefficient appears to lie very close to the more robust CS estimate.
-The main value added by CS here is not a radically different average effect, but rather a clearer decomposition of dynamics and pre‑trends.
+While both point estimates suggest economically large deterrence effects and are statistically indistinguishable from each other, they should not be interpreted as mutually validating.
+They answer different causal questions under different assumptions:

+- ITS asks: “What is the change in theft risk for Lojack-equipped vehicles after program introduction, relative to their own pre-treatment trajectory (adjusted for state-specific quadratic trends)?”

+- CS asks: “What is the difference in theft risk for Lojack-equipped vehicles in Lojack states versus never-treated comparison units (including both non-Lojack models and spillover-affected Lojack models in non-Lojack states), assuming parallel trends?”

+The fact that CS yields a similar magnitude despite violated pre-trends and contaminated controls suggests either: (1) the deterrence effect is large enough to dominate these biases, or (2) the biases happen to offset.
+The main value of the CS exercise is not to validate the ITS estimate, but to demonstrate empirically why DiD was inappropriate in this setting — as the paper argued on conceptual grounds.

 <details class="code-fold">
 <summary>Code</summary>